CfP: Liminality -Transitions and Marginalities

 In the current day and age, liminal spaces permeate the essence of uncertainties and marginalities.
-While marginalities are often related unwholesome conditions, liminal spaces are not favoured for their lack of permanence.
 This space can be occupied by those in stasis, which represents detachment and departure from expectations borne of stability towards the marginal spaces of uncertainty, fluidity, and the suspended potentiality of the unknown.

 250-500 word abstract of your proposed chapter;